 These issues do matter and should be given as much attention as any other area of the church’s work.
 How can you change your work area to provide the best working environment?

-Consider four issues affecting the office space which will have an effect on those who work there: security, confidentiality, systems, and ergonomics.
+Consider these four issues affecting the office space that will have an effect on those who work there: security, confidentiality, systems, and ergonomics.